It’s important for our students to have many types of learning experiences while in class at Brock, and outside the classroom walls.

 This field course brings students to various locations.
 It is an intensive field course with relevance to Tourism Studies.

-Spend a term abroad with Dr. David Brown in New Zealand.
-Applications for the Winter 2023 Term Abroad program are now closed.
+Spend a term abroad with Dr. David Brown in Thailand.
+Applications for the Winter 2024 Term Abroad program were due by October 5, 2023.

 We are one of only five universities and colleges in Canada to offer this partnership program with the University of Florida.